Back to Top

 ODOE will give preference to projects that can demonstrate two or more use cases in the same demonstration.

-The ESS must be interconnected to the electric transmission or distribution system within 18 months of the award and must operate for a minimum of one full year.
+ODOE prefers projects that can be interconnected to the electric transmission or distribution system within 18 months of the award and the project must operate for a minimum of one full year.
 ODOE is excited about the opportunity to bring not only significant federal funding to the state, but also critical technical and programmatic support from the national labs, particularly Sandia National Laboratories.